uhessentials/uhessentials.github.io/index.md

 * [Contact us](#contact-us)

 # About UH Essentials
 Have you ever had a problem of finding information about the UH Campus?
-Well with UH Essentials website you can find information about: UH Degree Programs, Food Services, Commuting to, from, or around campus, Campus Security day and night.
+Well with UH Essentials website you can find information about: UH Degree Programs, Food Services, Commuting to, from, or around campus, Campus Security day and night, and Campus Building Operation Hours.

 # Installation